presentco/present-rpc/README.md

 and server code and API documentation from Protocol Buffer definitions, saving effort, and ensuring everything stays in sync.
-You can still use JSON as the wire format, or you can use the more efficient Protocol Buffer binary format which enables you to change field names without breaking existing clients.
+You can still use JSON as the wire format, or you can use the more efficient Protocol Buffer binary format, which also enables you to change field names without breaking existing clients.

 ## What about gRPC?